juangacovas/rsnapshot-mysql/README.md

 # rsnapshot-mysql

-This is a rsnapshot friendly tool that allows to pull all MySQL databases from a host, creating One File Per Table and a convenient restore script
+This is a rsnapshot friendly tool that allows to pull all MySQL databases from a host, creating One File Per Table and a convenient restore script for each database

 Features:
   - Handle dumps from local or remote MySQL hosts.